You can only connect integrations if you are a Next Matter admin.

 Integration types

-- No-code integrations: These integrations must be connected in the Next Matter portal in Automations library.
+There are two types of integrations:- No-code integrations: These integrations must be connected in the Next Matter app in Automations library.
 When connected, you can select them directly as an Integration step, and in some cases, you might only need a few JSON details to configure the step.

 - Custom integrations:

-- Advanced: You will find them in the Next Matter portal in Automations library.
+- Advanced: You will find them in the Next Matter app in Automations library.
 These integrations require you to give the 3rd party tool access to Next Matter, share login credentials when you connect them, and provide the endpoint and JSON request body when you use them in workflows.
 You will find database integration in this category, too.
 These integrations require you to enter a few more data items such as port, username, and password, and database hostname to connect.

 - Pro: These integrations require authorizing your API calls with 3rd party-generated credentials.
 It might be the API key or basic authorization.
 You can provide the authorization details when you configure the custom integration step in Next Matter alongside the endpoint URL and JSON request body.
 You can also make calls to Next Matter API.
 This will also require you to authenticate your call - this time with the Next Matter API key you can generate in Company > Next Matter API keys.